 Global Politics Program Session with Dr. Javier Solana

-Aspen Institute España will organize the first session of the Global Politics Program 2021 with Dr. Javier Solana, President at Aspen Institute España, next Tuesday, March 16th.
-During the session, Dr. Javier Solana will discuss with the participants on the perspectives of the new Biden Administration, and the goals and priorities of the new President on national and international issues such as economical recovery, immigration, the fight against climate change, international relations, polarization or the health crisis.
-Juan Moscoso del Prado, Director of Deusto Asuntos Globales World Affairs – Strategic Issues at Deusto Business School and Director of the Entrepreneurship and Public Affairs programs, Director of the International Relations Department of External Actions at Consejo Económico y Social and Aspen España Fellow will moderate the session.
+Aspen Institute España hosted the first session of the Global Politics Program 2021 with Dr. Javier Solana, President at Aspen Institute España, last Tuesday, March 16th.
+During the session, Dr. Javier Solana discussed with the participants on the perspectives of the new Biden Administration, and the targets and priorities of the new President on national and international issues such as economical recovery, immigration, the fight against climate change, international relations, polarization or the health crisis.
+Juan Moscoso del Prado, Director of Deusto Asuntos Globales World Affairs – Strategic Issues at Deusto Business School and Director of the Entrepreneurship and Public Affairs programs, Director of the International Relations Department of External Actions at Consejo Económico y Social and Aspen España Fellow moderated the session.

 Global Politics Program